Mathematical models II.

 - written test about solving exercises on differential equations (25 points)

-- writing a mini project about a modelling problem (using differential equations) (25 points)
+- interactive project about a modeling problem (using differential equations) (25 points)